 6. The location management server in the partner MC system applies the subscription.

-7. The location management server in the partner MC system sends the location information subscription response to the location management server in the primary MC system as well as the location management server in the primary MC system to the requested entity in the primary MC system, according to the described information flow in clause 10.9.2.6.
+7. The location management server in the partner MC system sends the location information subscription response to the location management server in the primary MC system.

+8. The location management server in the primary MC system sends the location information subscription response to the requesting entity in the primary MC system, according to the described information flow in clause 10.9.2.6.

 * * * * * NEXT CHANGE * * * * *